SANJAYGOBERU/Bbot/README.md

-Banking bot assistant fueled by Amazon Lex!
-Now, handling your finances is as simple as having a chat.
-Our assistant smoothly links up with DynamoDB, guaranteeing safe and swift access to your account specifics.
-Let's delve into how you can effortlessly check your account details using our banking assistant.
-Engage with our assistant using natural language.
-Just ask, and it will grasp your inquiries.
-Rest assured, your financial data is securely kept in DynamoDB, accessible solely through encrypted pathways.
-Receive instant updates on your account balance and additional information

 💰 Banking Bot Assistant – Powered by AWS Lex & DynamoDB 🤖 AI-Powered Financial Assistant for Secure and Instant Banking This project is an intelligent Banking Bot Assistant built using Amazon Lex, integrated with AWS Lambda and Amazon DynamoDB to provide real-time, secure account balance inquiries through natural language interactions.